Bergen-Cloud-User-Group/01-Introduction-To-Cloud-Computing/Workshop/04 - Launching a MySQL Database/README.md

 * Click on the *Input Rules* tab at the bottom, followed by **Edit Inbound Rules**.
 * **Add Rule**
     - Type: *MySQL/Aurora*
-    - Source: <Select your EC2 Instance> - You can find the corresponding security-group in EC2.
+    - Source: **SELECT YOUR EC2 INSTANCE** - You can find the corresponding security-group in EC2.
 * Click **Save Rules**

 ![Security Group Settings](GFX/Screenshot3.png)